laurenth-personal/lightmap-switching-tool/readme.md

 ### LATEST UPDATE :

+- Use native SphericalHarmonicsL2 instead of old workaround to simplify the code and allow loading light probes before Start
 - Add editor script in order to cache and restore light probes from your currently open scene.
 Avoids dirtying the currently open scene.
 - Remove lightmap switcher script and use on screen Buttons to demonstrate the lighting switch in the project.
 - The path to the lighting scenes is no longer hardcoded